Unified Deployment-Aware Evaluation of Open Reasoning Language Models: Introduction

+Taken together, these contributions support a central claim: open reasoning model evaluation should be treated as a multi-objective operating-point selection problem rather than as a single-score leaderboard exercise.

 The rest of the paper is organized as follows.
-Section~\ref{sec:related_work} reviews prior work on dense and sparse language model scaling, reasoning prompting, and efficiency-aware evaluation.
-Section~\ref{sec:methods} describes the compared models, benchmarks, prompting strategies, hardware setup, and evaluation metrics.
-Section~\ref{sec:results} presents the main empirical results, including per-task comparisons, weighted summaries, and Pareto analyses.
-Section~\ref{sec:discussion} discusses the implications of these findings for model selection and evaluation practice.
+Section~\ref{sec:related} reviews prior work on reasoning benchmarks, prompting-based reasoning, prompt sensitivity, and holistic LLM evaluation.
+Section~\ref{sec:method} describes the unified methodology in detail.
+Section~\ref{sec:results} reports the main empirical results, including deployment-aware operating points, oracle routing headroom, and compatibility diagnostics.
+Section~\ref{sec:discussion} discusses what these results imply for model evaluation and deployment, and also presents limitations and future work.
 Section~\ref{sec:conclusion} concludes the paper.
-Appendix materials provide additional implementation details, full result tables, significance analyses, and reproducibility artifacts.